sanskrit/learnsanskrit.org/content/guide/sandhi/the-sandhi-system.md

 When we speak quickly, we make many kinds of small and subconscious changes to the way we speak.
 In Sanskrit, these sound changes are called {dfn sandhi}, which means "joining" or "junction."
 In this topic, we will study the different types of sandhi in more detail.

-{h Vowel, {s visarga}, and consonant sandhi}

 There are many different kinds of sandhi changes.
 If a vowel comes first, it is called {dfn vowel sandhi}: